rancher/docs/content/rancher/v2.6/en/faq/networking/cni-providers/_index.md

 ![Flannel Logo]({{<baseurl>}}/img/rancher/flannel-logo.png)

 Flannel is a simple and easy way to configure L3 network fabric designed for Kubernetes.
 Flannel runs a single binary agent named flanneld on each host, which is responsible for allocating a subnet lease to each host out of a larger, preconfigured address space.
 Flannel uses either the Kubernetes API or etcd directly to store the network configuration, the allocated subnets, and any auxiliary data (such as the host's public IP).
-Packets are forwarded using one of several backend mechanisms, with the default encapsulation being [VXLAN](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#vxlan).
+Packets are forwarded using one of several backend mechanisms, with the default encapsulation being [VXLAN](https://github.com/flannel-io/flannel/blob/master/Documentation/backends.md#vxlan).

 Encapsulated traffic is unencrypted by default.
+Flannel provides two solutions for encryption:
-Therefore, flannel provides an experimental backend for encryption, [IPSec](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#ipsec), which makes use of [strongSwan](https://www.strongswan.org/) to establish encrypted IPSec tunnels between Kubernetes workers.
+* [IPSec](https://github.com/flannel-io/flannel/blob/master/Documentation/backends.md#ipsec), which makes use of [strongSwan](https://www.strongswan.org/) to establish encrypted IPSec tunnels between Kubernetes workers.
+It is considered experimental
+* [Wireguard](https://github.com/flannel-io/flannel/blob/master/Documentation/backends.md#wireguard), which is a more performing alternative to strongswan

 Kubernetes workers should open UDP port `8472` (VXLAN) and TCP port `9099` (healthcheck).
 See [the port requirements for user clusters]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/node-requirements/#networking-requirements) for more details.

 ![Flannel Diagram]({{<baseurl>}}/img/rancher/flannel-diagram.png)

-For more information, see the [Flannel GitHub Page](https://github.com/coreos/flannel).
+For more information, see the [Flannel GitHub Page](https://github.com/flannel-io/flannel).

 #### Calico

 ![Calico Logo]({{<baseurl>}}/img/rancher/calico-logo.png)

 Calico enables networking and network policy in Kubernetes clusters across the cloud.
-Calico uses a pure, unencapsulated IP network fabric and policy engine to provide networking for your Kubernetes workloads.
+By default, Calico uses a pure, unencapsulated IP network fabric and policy engine to provide networking for your Kubernetes workloads.
 Workloads are able to communicate over both cloud infrastructure and on-prem using BGP.

-Calico also provides a stateless IP-in-IP encapsulation mode that can be used, if necessary.
+Calico also provides a stateless IP-in-IP or VXLAN encapsulation mode that can be used, if necessary.
 Calico also offers policy isolation, allowing you to secure and govern your Kubernetes workloads using advanced ingress and egress policies.

 Kubernetes workers should open TCP port `179` (BGP).
 See [the port requirements for user clusters]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/node-requirements/#networking-requirements) for more details.